stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 First, we can check that the reflexivity and antisymmetry axioms are satisfied.

 - Reflexivity says every node is a parent (and child) of itself.
 This can be interpreted as saying that every node is part of its own implementation.
 That may seem like a philosophical position, but we'll see [later](#special-cases-of-admissibility) that it has important practical consequences.
-- Antisymmetry says there are no ancestry cycles.
+- Antisymmetry says there are no ancestry cycles other than the reflexivity loops.
 For example, `A` is an ancestor of `D`, so `D` can't be an ancestor of `A`.
 The motivation for antisymmetry will become clear [below](#a-first-attempt).

 Now let's consider admissibility.
 In this example, `B` and `C` are considered implementation details of `A`, and `D` is an implementation detail of `C`.
 What dependencies could we add to this graph?

 #### Nodes can depend on their children

-A node should be able to depend on its implementation details.
+Intuitively, a node should be able to depend on its implementation details.
 So, for every parent-child relationship, we can add a dependency on the child by the parent.

 ```mermaid
 flowchart TD